Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Jury Duty Leave

-In Idaho, employers are prohibited from threatening, discharging, disciplining, or otherwise penalizing, including communicating the intention to take action against an employee summoned for and attending jury duty.
-Idaho Code § 2-218(1).
-However, there is no Idaho law requiring employers to pay employees while an employee is serving jury duty.
-An employer who is found to have violated Idaho Code § 2-218(1) may be fined not more than $300.
+An employer who is found to have engaged in such prohibited actions is guilty of criminal contempt and is subject to a fine of not more than $300.
 Idaho Code § 2-218(2).
-If any employer discharges an employee for attending court for jury service or serving as a juror, the employee may bring a civil action within 60 days of discharge for recovery of treble the amount of wages lost and request an order requiring reinstatement of the employee.
+Further, if an employer discharges an employee because they receive or respond to a jury summons, serve as a juror, or attend court for prospective jury service, the employee may bring a civil action against the employer within 60 days of discharge and seek treble the amount of wages lost and an order requiring reinstatement.
 Idaho Code § 2-218(3).
 If the employee is successful in the lawsuit, the employee is also allowed recovery of a reasonable attorney's fee.
 Id.

 Voting Leave